Acceptance of applications is closed from June 30, 2023.

-As part of the ZMINA 2.0 project, with the financial support of the European Union, we act to address the immediate war-related population needs, besides those covered by humanitarian aid:
+The ZMINA 2.0 project, with financial support from the European Union, provided emergency assistance to meet the urgent needs of war-related communities beyond those covered by humanitarian aid, including:

-Communities most affected by the war: Donetsk, Zhytomyr, Luhansk, Sumy, Kharkiv, Kherson, Chernihiv regions;
+- Communities most affected by the war: Donetsk, Zhytomyr, Luhansk, Sumy, Kharkiv, Kherson, Chernihiv regions;

-Transit communities (including, but not limited to the following): Vinnytsia, Dnipropetrovsk, Zaporizhia regions;
+- Transit communities (including, but not limited to the following): Vinnytsia, Dnipropetrovsk, Zaporizhia regions;

-Host communities (including, but not limited to the following): Volyn, Zakarpattia, Ivano-Frankivsk, Lviv, and Chernivtsi regions.
+- Host communities (including, but not limited to the following): Volyn, Zakarpattia, Ivano-Frankivsk, Lviv, and Chernivtsi regions.

 The project page on this website is created and maintained with the financial support of the European Union.
 Its contents are the sole responsibility of the IZOLYATSIA Foundation and can in no way be taken to reflect the views of the European Union.